-- CLASS_DIAGRAMS If the CLASS_DIAGRAMS tag is set to YES (the default) doxygen will generate a class diagram (in HTML and LATEX) for classes with base or super classes.
+- CLASS\DIAGRAMS If the CLASS\DIAGRAMS tag is set to YES (the default) doxygen will generate a class diagram (in HTML and LATEX) for classes with base or super classes.
 Setting the tag to NO turns the diagrams off.
-Note that this option is superseded by the HAVE_DOT option below.
-This is only a fallback.
-It is recommended to install and use dot, since it yields more powerful graphs. - MSCGEN_PATH You can define message sequence charts within doxygen comments using the \msc command.
-Doxygen will then run the msgen tool) to produce the chart and insert it in the documentation.
-The MSCGEN_PATH tag allows you to specify the directory where the mscgen tool resides.
-If left empty the tool is assumed to be found in the default search path. - HAVE_DOT If you set the HAVE_DOT tag to YES then doxygen will assume the dot tool is available from the path.
+Note that this option also works with HAVE\DOT disabled, but it is recommended to install and use dot, since it yields more powerful graphs. - MSCGEN\PATH You can define message sequence charts within doxygen comments using the \msc command.
+Doxygen will then run the mscgen tool) to produce the chart and insert it in the documentation.
+The MSCGEN\PATH tag allows you to specify the directory where the mscgen tool resides.
+If left empty the tool is assumed to be found in the default search path. - HAVE\DOT If you set the HAVE\DOT tag to YES then doxygen will assume the dot tool is available from the path.
 This tool is part of Graphviz, a graph visualization toolkit from AT&T and Lucent Bell Labs.
-The other options in this section have no effect if this option is set to NO (the default) - DOT_NUM_THREADS The DOT_NUM_THREADS specifies the number of dot invocations doxygen is allowed to run in parallel.
+The other options in this section have no effect if this option is set to NO (the default)

+DOT\NUM\THREADS The DOT\NUM\THREADS specifies the number of dot invocations doxygen is allowed to run in parallel.
 When set to 0 (the default) doxygen will base this on the number of processors available in the system.
 You can set it explicitly to a value larger than 0 to get control over the balance between CPU load and processing speed.